Youniwemi/einvoicing-for-woocommerce/readme.txt

 == Upgrade Notice ==
+= 0.3.5 =
+This version fixes a sequential invoice number generation and ensures invoice generation errors are properly logged, should be upgraded as soon as possible.
 = 0.2.1 =
 This version fixes a Fatal Error, should be upgraded as soon as possible.
 = 0.2 =